AsaCooperStickland/situational-awareness-evals/README.md

 Then evaluate the dataset.

 ```
-python3 scripts/evaluate_in_context.py
+python3 sitaevals/scripts/evaluate_in_context.py
     --model_id curie
     --data_path data/qa/copypaste_ug5_rg10_1docgph1/in_context_s50.jsonl
     --wandb_entity sita --wandb_project in-context
 ```

-To run the full set of in-context experiments, you can use the bulk create and evaluate scripts.
+To run the full set of in-context experiments, you can use the bulk create and evaluate sitaevals.scripts.

 ```
 python3 bulk_create_incontext_datasets.py